-Director: Professor Mary Lawlor
+Director: Dr. Mary Lawlor, Professor of English

 The discipline of American Studies is aimed at exploring American society and culture(s) from multiple disciplinary perspectives.
-Students are invited to shape their majors by choosing, based on their interests and strengths, among courses in a variety of fields, for example: history, literature, political science, anthropology, sociology, art, music, theatre, economics, religion, philosophy, communication, and women's studies.
+Students are invited to shape their majors by choosing, based on their interests and strengths, among courses in a variety of fields, for example history, literature, political science, anthropology, sociology, art, music, theatre, economics, religion, philosophy, communication, and women's studies.